top of page

 Membership in the cooperative is open to any individual, business or other entity that has an interest in, or is a stakehplder in the travel or heritage industry.
 Lifetime Membership is $25.

-We are approaching 100 members.
-Promotions have begun to attract members, both travellers and businesses.
+In May 2025 we reached the goal of 100 members.
+We will continue to promote the cooperative to both travellers and businesses.
 Membership will grow exponentially as name recognition and awareness increases.

 To see our business members list, Click Here.